n2geoff/record.js/README.md

 > A minimalistic object collection library

-**Record.js** aims to provide a lite, *2kb*, *zero-dependency* collection utility to help build simple in-memory or local storage data records.
-Records are stored as arrays in a `JSON` object.
+**Record.js** aims to provide a lite, *2kb*, *zero-dependency* collection utility to help build simple in-memory or local storage database of records.
+Records are stored as simple arrays.

-Records can export raw JSON records, with no internals, via `.dump()`
+Records can be exported to JSON, with no internals so you can import your data anywhere; via `.dump()`

+### Features

+- Tiny, only 2kb
+- Zero-Dependencies
+- Saves to LocalStorage (if available)
+- Saves to simple JSON
+- Browser or Nodejs compatible

 ## WIP